+- Exploring and debating themes and ideas.

+- Writing analytically in essay form

-- Understanding ideas and arguments. - Ability to cope with written sources of information.
+- Ability to read and understand written sources of information.

 A level Literature is often taken in combination with other arts subjects but can be successfully matched with almost anything.
-Students particularly interested in careers in the arts, media, Law, civil service, administration and the professions have found this a useful route.
+Students particularly interested in careers in the arts, media, Law, civil service, administration and the teaching profession have found this a useful route.
 At GCSE level, however, it is a valuable contribution to any portfolio of GCSE courses.

-For further information Miss Christie (Interim Head of English)
+For further information Miss Burr (Associate Assistant Head / Head of English)